juanzamDev/passorw_manager/README.md

 ## Overview

-This project is a Python application designed to [briefly describe the purpose of the project].
+This project is a Python application designed to manage and store the passwords of all your websites.
 The repository includes the main Python script `main.py`, configuration data in `data.json`, and dependency management handled by Poetry (`poetry.lock`).

 ## Features